Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

       * **initiator** [enum]: What initiates the PoL.
 Can be DIRECT, IER or SERVICE
       * **type** [enum]: The type of PoL to apply.
 Can be one of OPERATING, OS or SERVICE
       * **protocol** [freetext]: The protocol to be affected if SERVICE type is chosen.
 Must match a value in the services list
       * **state** [enum]: The state to apply to the node (which represents the PoL change).
-Can be one of ON, OFF or RESETTING (for node state) or GOOD, PATCHING or COMPROMISED (for operating system state) or GOOD, PATCHING, COMPROMISED or OVERWHELMED (for service state) or GOOD, CORRUPT, DESTROYED, REPAIRING or RESTORING (for file system state)
+Can be one of ON, OFF or RESETTING (for node state) or GOOD, PATCHING or COMPROMISED (for Software State) or GOOD, PATCHING, COMPROMISED or OVERWHELMED (for service state) or GOOD, CORRUPT, DESTROYED, REPAIRING or RESTORING (for file system state)
       * **sourceNodeId** [int] The ID of the source node containing the service to check (used for SERVICE initiator)
       * **sourceNodeService** [freetext]: The service on the source node to check (used for SERVICE initiator).
 Must match a value in the services list for this node
       * **sourceNodeServiceState** [enum]: The state of the source node service to check (used for SERVICE initiator).
 Can be one of GOOD, PATCHING, COMPROMISED or OVERWHELMED